mikihiroikura/RATE_continuous_event_feature_tracker/README.md

-# CR-MAEFT: Continuous Real-time Multiple Asynchronous Event-based Feature Tracking
+# RATE: Real-time Asynchronous Tracking with Event-based Cameras for Multiple Features
 Codes will be released upon publication.